JonHasan/Phys332-DigitalCircuits/README.md

 ## Lab 6: 7 Segment Driver

 Goals of the lab were to use verilog to code a Nexys board that will output a certain number depending on what switches are activated.

+## Lab 7: Clocks

+Goals of the lab were to use the 100 MHz clock on the Nexys board to solve problems.